-ISTC will conduct a waste characterization assessment (waste audit) for activity zones elected by F&S (Tier I and possibly Tier II as outlined above), by characterizing all landfill and recycling streams generated in audited buildings during designated sampling days.
+ISTC will conduct a waste characterization assessment (waste audit) for activity zones elected by F&S, by characterizing all landfill and recycling streams generated in audited buildings during designated sampling days.
 The ASTM standard test method for determination of the composition of unprocessed municipal solid waste through manual sorting (ASTM D5231) will be used as the guiding document to conduct sampling and sorting.